 Fully air-conditioned with 3 bedroom suites, Tomaso can comfortably accommodate up to 8 guests with the convertible sofa bed.
-The first two bedrooms are located on the 1st floor, furnished with a queen-sized bed and an en-suite bathroom with a walk-in shower.
+The first two bedrooms are located on the 1st floor, furnished with a queen sized bed and an en-suite bathroom with a walk-in shower.
 The first bedroom offers a view of Trogir and the second bedroom offers a garden view.
 The third bedroom is located on the 2nd floor, furnished with two single beds and an en-suite bathroom with a walk-in shower.
 An extra toilet room is located on the ground floor for everyone to use.

-Step into Tomaso's open living area and relax on the comfortable sofas in front of the TV.
+Step into Tomaso's open living area and relax on the comfortable sofas in front of the tv.
 On the other side of the stairs, you will find a dining table that can seat up to 8 guests and an open kitchen, fully equipped with everything you could need to prepare your meals.
-On the 2nd floor you will find a second living room, furnished with a tv, two armchairs and a sofa bed that converts into a double bed.
+On the 2nd floor you will find a second living room, furnished with a tv, two arm chairs and a sofa bed that converts into a double bed.

 On a beautiful day, step out onto the 50m² outdoor terrace and relax on one of the lounge chairs.
 For lunch, enjoy a barbecue meal outside and dine outside under the covered patio where you will find an outdoor dining table that can seat up to 8, a stone sink and an outdoor shower for you to use.

 Tomaso is located a few steps away from Trogir's town center and 50 m away from the bridge that connects Ciovo Island and Trogir.
-From Tomaso, you will within walking distance to many beautiful beaches including public beach, Trogir, and Marinova Draga Beach, restaurants, bars and shops.
+From Tomaso, you will in walking distance to many beautiful beaches including public beach, Trogir, and Marinova Draga Beach, restaurants, bars and shops.

 Book your Croatian getaway and stay at our Tomaso today!